gcarreno/TestStar/README.md

 # Test 🌟

-A directory of all my Test repositories
+A directory of all my Object Pascal Test repositories.

+I hope this will help someone with my captured knowledge on the below subjects.

-# The List
+## The List

-## Test Application Demo
+### Test Application Demo

 - [Repository](https://github.com/gcarreno/TestApplicationDemo)